wanloq/taskinator-cli/README.md

 ✅ Save tasks to file.
 ✅ Load tasks from file.

+## Additional Improvements

+1. Add a priority.
+2. Add a due date.

 # Summary

 During this mini-project, I applied core Go concepts to build a functional CLI Task Manager.
 Here a breakdown:

+### V1 achieved all the functionalities needed but did not implement any interfaces
+### V2 achieved all the functionalities and implemented an interface for handling the tasklist

 ## 1. Go Syntax & Program Structure